-- If no standard crystal close to the calculated value of f{OSC} exists, a higher frequency crystal can be used and the value of TC/R revised using the above equation. - Symptoms of an incorrect TC/R setting are listed below.
+If no standard crystal close to the calculated value of f{SYSCLK} exists, a higher frequency crystal can be used and the value of TC/R revised using one of the above equations.

+- Symptoms of an incorrect TC/R setting are listed below.
 If any of these appears, check the value of TC/R and modify it if necessary. - Vertical scanning halts and a high-contrast horizontal line appears. - All pixels are on or off. - The FPLINE output signal is absent or corrupted. - The display is unstable.